doiftrue / wp-kama-cron

 Examples

-By default, the tasks are registered automatically (it works very fast) when you visit the admin panel OR at WP_CLI request OR at any cron request.
-If automatic registration is not needed, specify parameter
+By default, tasks are registered automatically (very fast) when you visit the admin panel, during a WP-CLI request, or during any cron request.
+If automatic registration is not needed, set the parameter

 INFO: You can call

-IMPORTANT: The ``Kama_Cron'' code should also work in cron requests, because it registers the necessary WP hooks that will be executed during cron requests.
-In other words, you CANNOT register a cron job with this code and delete it.
+Kama_Croncode must also run during cron requests, because it registers the required WP hooks that are executed in those requests.
+In other words, you cannot register a cron job with this code and then remove this code.

 Repeatable job